vanpattenmedia/wpro/readme.txt

 *	Testa wordpress importer.
 *	Custom header images does not work.
 I guess this is unfixable?
 *	Is CURLOPT_FOLLOWLOCATION still a problem?
 Test it.
+*	Make sure we are tagging the versions in the git repo properly.
+Also check out: https://getcomposer.org/doc/articles/aliases.md under "branch alias".